-To learn more visit the Farmland Protection Resource Center.
+To learn more visit the Agriculture and Farmland Protection Resource Center.

 Funds from the Genesee Transportation Council (GTC) Unified Planning Work Program (UPWP) were provided as a grant to continue a system for annually reporting changes in land use within Monroe County.
 Up-to-date land use data is important for transportation modeling and analysis and will be used by GTC as input into their traffic simulation model.
 This land use information will be used to assess changes in land use, identify trends, guide capital project investments and help pinpoint "hot spots" of traffic congestion that may become candidates for possible traffic management solutions such as Transportation Development Districts (T. D. D.) or Transportation Management Associations (T. M. A.).